USA-EAST SLED PULLING, INC.

 Driver Restraint System: The OEM restraint system is mandatory and must be worn.

-Driveshaft Loops: All trucks running for points must have a minimum of six-inch wide u-joint shields around the rear u-joint constructed of at least 1/4 inch steel or 3/8 inch aluminum that will safely contain the u-joint and the end of the rear shaft.
+Driveshaft Loops: All trucks must have a minimum of six-inch wide u-joint shields around the rear u-joint constructed of at least 1/4 inch steel or 3/8 inch aluminum that will safely contain the u-joint and the end of the rear shaft.
+All trucks must have a minimum 3 loops per shaft, evenly spaced on driveline, 3/8” aluminum or 5/16” steel thickness, 2” maximum away from driveline.

 Engine: The engine block must have been available as a factory option on a one-ton or smaller pickup truck.
 Filled block allowed.
 No billet aluminum or billet steel blocks/heads.
-Aftermarket radiator assemblies are permitted, but must be securely mounted in the same area as the OEM unit.
+Aftermarket radiator assemblies are permitted and must be securely mounted in the factory OEM location.

-Exhaust: All vehicles must be equipped to direct exhaust upward including stock exhaust systems.
-Hood stacks are permitted.
+Exhaust: Hood stacks/Bed Stacks are permitted.
 Two 3/8 inch diameter bolts must be installed through the exhaust pipe in a cross pattern within one inch of each other as close to the turbo as is practical if competing at more than 2 events per year.
 Hood stack exhaust must be at least 6” above closed position of the hood.

 Fire Extinguisher System: A fire extinguisher system is permitted.
 It must be securely mounted.